marcop135/bullframe.css/README.md

 ## Codepen

-Take a look at this [CodePen collection](https://codepen.io/collection/nxpjRe) and fork a ready-made template of your choice.
+Take a look at this [CodePen collection](https://codepen.io/collection/nxpjRe) and fork a ready-made templates of your choice.

----

 ## Customization